The German Verb “Sein” and 8 Ways to Conjugate ItSein oder Nichtsein, das ist hier die Frage.

 The PQP combines the Präteritum and the Perfekt:

-Insider Tip: Depending on what region you’re in, you may hear the PQP used in place of the Perfekt in the Umgangssprache (another word for Alltagsdeutsch).
+Insider Tip: Depending on what region you’re in, you may hear the PQP used in place of the Perfekt in the Umgangssprache (slang).
 Although this is grammatically incorrect, it’s common enough to worth noting.

-The subjunctive I, or Konjunktiv I, is a mood, just like the Konjunktiv II, but its use is much more limited, and is relatively uncommon in spoken German.
+The subjunctive I, or Konjunktiv I, is a mood, just like the Konjunktiv II, but its use is much more limited to formal, business or journalistic German.

 Konjunktiv I is typically used in newspapers and news channels because it allows the reporters to maintain distance from what it is that they’re reporting.
 In Germany, this is called indirect speech, or Indirekte Rede:

-Er sagte, dass er kein Kriminal sei.
+Er sagte, dass er kein Krimineller sei.
 (He said that he isn’t a criminal.)

 Here’s how you conjugate sein in the Konjunktiv I: